internet-sicherheit/eco-blockchain-governance/technical/0005-node-technical-policies/README.md

 Further information is available on the EU website:
 https://ec.europa.eu/cefdigital/wiki/display/CEFDIGITALEBSI/Minimum+Requirements+for+Hosting+an+EBSI+v1.0+Node

-It is important to note that the requirements must be adapted to the example implementation.
+It is important to note that the requirements specified in the example implementation need to be adapted according to the network's context.

 ## Drawbacks